 Students who exhibit problem behavior will be subject to disciplinary action by school officials.
 Depending upon the behavior, one or more of the following actions may be taken by school officials.
-The action taken will be in compliance with Board policy (http://www.gamutonline.net/district/campbellesd/KeywordList/2042) and State law.
+The action(s) taken will be in compliance with Board policy and State law.